-Welcome to Profiles in Pride, a blog dedicated solely to interviews and profiles of LGBTQIA+ people.
+Welcome to Profiles in Pride, an LGBT blog dedicated solely to interviews and profiles of LGBTQIA+ people.
 We showcase real people and their experiences, struggles, triumphs, and impacts.
 Not just those of well-known figures.
 Not news.
 Not politics.
 Just people.

 Here’s why: Human-centered stories draw us in, introduce us to new ideas and paradigms, give us compassion for others, and often result in new understandings.
 There’s immense power in putting a face to a label, issue, or headline and realizing “the other” isn’t so scary after all.
 Being reminded we’re all just humans doing our best can change hearts and minds.
 There’s also tremendous importance — especially for LGBTQIA+ people — in reading others’ stories you can relate to and realizing you are not weird or alone.
 In knowing that you too have a place in the world.

 This site is for everybody.
 We hope those outside the community find us to be a resource for education and understanding.
 We hope those within the community use these stories to feel empowered and inspired, and even more enlightened about the other types of people within the diverse LGBTQIA+ world they may not often be exposed to.